-2.7 DUCT MOUNTED SMOKE DETECTOR
+2.6 DUCT MOUNTED SMOKE DETECTOR

-- A. The air duct detector for the fire and smoke detection system shall provide detection of combustion gases and smoke in air conditioning ducts in compliance with NFPA 90A.
-The detector shall be UL specifically for the use in air handling systems.
-The detector shall operate at air velocities ranging from 300 feet per minute to 4000 feet per minute without requiring compensation for operation at specific air velocities.
-Sampling tubes of proper length shall be provided and installed to match duct width at the installed location. - B. Whether shown on drawings or not, a remote alarm indicator and test switch, shall be provided for each duct mounted smoke detector to annunciate smoke detector operation remotely.
-Mount unit on wall in an occupied space (corridor, etc).
+- A. The Duct Mounted Smoke Detector for the fire and smoke detection system shall be a high velocity rated Analog addressable series smoke detector intended for use with ventilation and conditioning ducts. - B. The detector shall provide detection of combustion gases and smoke in air conditioning ducts in compliance with NFPA 90A.
+The detector shall be UL-listed specifically for the use in air handling systems. - C. The detector shall operate at air velocities ranging from 300 feet per minute to 4000 feet per minute without requiring compensation for operation at specific air velocities.
+Sampling tubes of proper length shall be provided and installed to match duct width at the installed location. - D. Whether shown on drawings or not, a remote alarm indicator/test station shall be provided for each duct mounted smoke detector to annunciate smoke detector operation remotely.
 Mount unit in ceiling or wall near respective remote smoke detectors (in an occupied space).